You can also view this information in our Course Finder, which also details entry requirements.

-You will have three or more years full-time work experience, which includes evidence of responsibility for supervising or managing other people as a line manager or project lead.
+You will have three or more years full-time work experience, which includes evidence of responsibility for supervising or managing other people as a line manager or project lead

 Royal Holloway has a number of scholarships available for postgraduate students, including International Excellence and Masters Trust Scholarships.

-Term starts the last full week in September
+The programme starts the last full week in September

 Weeks 1 and 2 Foundations of Professional Development